vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ### Electronics stuff

-- [ ] Targeting for Q3 2024: Dispose of old cellphone, its swollen original battery, and its probably-not-well-functioning replacement battery
+- [ ] Targeting for Q4 2024: Dispose of old cellphone, its swollen original battery, and its probably-not-well-functioning replacement battery

 ### Health stuff

-- [ ] Targeting for Q3 2024: Get next round of blood tests done
+- [ ] Targeting for Q1 2025: Get next round of blood tests done

 ## Devops/server maintenance work in 2024

-### Server migration resumption (Q2 2024, focus in Q3 2024 and final wrap-up within Q4 2024)
+### Server migration wrap-up (Q4 2024)

-I did a bunch of server migration work in Q2 2023, then took a break to deal with wisdom tooth removal and taxes.
-I low-key resumed the work in November 2023, but then had to take a break in order to focus on my India trip.
-I resumed focus on the server migration work in Q2 2024, but some health issues and then the Portland trip distracted me, so I got somewhat less done than I had hoped.
-Nonetheless, I did make enough progress that it looks like I can do the bulk of the remaining work in Q3 2024, and wrap up the work in Q4 2024 so that I should be able to shut down the old server by the end of 2024.
+In Q3 2024, I did the bulk of the upgrade and migration work associated with my server.
+Some remaining mechanical work, and then some careful post-migration verification work, still remain.
+I plan to do these in Q4 2024.
+These are my priority for Q4 2024, even if it means slowing down some of my more creative and productive personal projects work.

 ### Digital will (likely Q1 2025)